yegorsokolov/MT5/README.md

-The helper script `scripts/setup_ubuntu.sh` automates the heavy lifting above: it removes the unsupported deadsnakes PPA on Ubuntu 25.04, enables `i386` multi-arch support, installs Wine 32/64, ensures `winetricks` runtime components are applied to both prefixes, provisions Windows Python 3.11.9, installs `MetaTrader5`, downloads the MT5 terminal installer and writes a `LOGIN_INSTRUCTIONS_WINE.txt` cheat sheet summarising the detected paths.
+The helper script `scripts/setup_ubuntu.sh` automates the heavy lifting above: it removes the unsupported deadsnakes PPA on Ubuntu 25.04, enables `i386` multi-arch support, installs Wine 32/64, ensures `winetricks` runtime components are applied to both prefixes, provisions Windows Python 3.13.x by default (respecting `MT5_PYTHON_SERIES`), installs `MetaTrader5`, downloads the MT5 terminal installer and writes a `LOGIN_INSTRUCTIONS_WINE.txt` cheat sheet summarising the detected paths.

 If an installation run appears to stall when reusing a cached `.exe`, rerun the